MIC-DKFZ/semantic_segmentation/config/Readme.md

 [**Variable interpolation**](https://omegaconf.readthedocs.io/en/latest/usage.html#variable-interpolation) is another important concept of Hydra and Omegaconf.
 When defining config files the situation will occur that variables from other config files are needed.
 For example for defining the last layer of a model, the number of classes, which is defined in the specific dataset configs, may be needed.
-Therefore, variable interpolation is used, which can be seen as a link to a position in the config, that resolved at runtime.
+Therefore, variable interpolation is used, which can be seen as a link to a position in the config, that is resolved at runtime.
 Therefore, the variable is resolved from the dataset which used the current job and no conflicts occur between different dataset configs and the model config.
 Variable interpolation is done with the following syntax:``${path.to.another.node.in.the.config}``. and in that case the value will be the value of that node.